-Replacing Center Bolt in Suspension Springs.
+Replacing Center Bolt in Suspension Leaf Springs.

-- Remove any tension from the suspension springs.
-If you are required to jack up the sub frame, be sure to use blocks to support the weight. - 2.
-Loosen the leveling bolt on the lift link and spring saddle that has the broken bolt. - 3.
-Line up the holes in the spring and spring saddle. - 4.
+- 1. Remove any tension from the Suspension Springs.
+If you are required to jack up the Sub Frame, be sure to use blocks to support the weight. - 2.
+Loosen the Leveling Nut on the Llift Link and Spring Saddle that has the broken Center Bolt. - 3.
+Line up the holes in the Spring and Spring Saddle. - 4.
 Drive out the broken bolt with a punch. - 5.
 Install a new bolt from the bottom and secure with a nut.